-HISTORY OF THE STATE ARCHIVE OF THE REPUBLIC OF NORTHERN MACEDONIA
+HISTORY OF THE STATE ARCHIVES OF THE REPUBLIC OF NORTH MACEDONIA

-The State Archive of the Republic of Northern Macedonia was established in 1951.
-From 1926 to 1941 the State Archive functioned under the direct leadership of the State Archive of Serbia from Belgrade.
-The need to collect and protect the archive material was expressed during the Second World War, when on May 3, 1945 the Ministry of Public Education announced the intention to establish an Archive of the People's Liberation Movement of Macedonia within the National Library in Skopje.
-This initiative was not realized for a number of reasons, but soon after, with decision no. 2543 of May 31, 1946, the Ministry of Public Education of the People's Republic of Macedonia established a commission for collecting archive material.
-The commission has developed activities in hiring educators to perform the tasks of initiating and collecting archive material.
-This way of working could not bear fruit.
-This activity will be actively joined in 1946 and 1947 by the newly established Faculty of Philosophy and the Institute of National History took active participation in this activity.
+The State Archives of the Republic of North Macedonia was established in 1951.
+From 1926 to 1941 the State Archives functioned under the direct administration of the State Archives of Serbia in Belgrade.
+The necessity for collecting and preserving the archive material became apparent during the Second World War, when on 3 May 1945 the Ministry of Public Education announced the intention to establish Archives of the People's Liberation Movement of Macedonia within the National Library in Skopje.
+This initiative was not realized for a number of reasons, but soon after, with decision no. 2543 of 31 May 1946, the Ministry of Public Education of the People's Republic of Macedonia established a commission for collecting archive material.
+The commission started the activities for engaging educators to perform the tasks of initiating and collecting archive material.
+This manner of work could not bear fruit.
+In 1946 and 1947, the newly established Faculty of Philosophy and the Institute of National History took active participation in this activity.

-In 1949, the Central Committee of the Communist Party of Macedonia established the Historical Archive with the task of selecting and processing archival and memoir material related to the labor movement, the People's Liberation War and the Communist Party of Macedonia.
-The funds kept in this Archive today are in the depots of the Archive of Macedonia.
+In 1949, the Central Committee of the Communist Party of Macedonia established the Historical Archives with the task of selecting and processing archival and memoir material related to the labor movement, the People's Liberation War and the Communist Party of Macedonia.
+Today, the fonds that were kept in this Archives are stored in the repositories of the Archives of Macedonia.

-The adoption of the General Law on State Archives in Yugoslavia in 1950 was the basis on January 6, 1951 for the National Assembly of the People's Republic of Macedonia to adopt the Law on State Archives, which established the creation of the Archives of Macedonia (then State Archives of the Republic of Macedonia) .
+The adoption of the General Law on State Archives in Yugoslavia in 1950 was the basis for the National Assembly of the People's Republic of Macedonia on 6 January 1951 to adopt the Law on State Archives, which established the creation of the Archives of Macedonia (then State Archives of the Republic of Macedonia).